JAlcocerT/JAlcocerT/content/blog/biz-wp-ghost-more.md

 See the docker container **config files [here](https://github.com/JAlcocerT/Docker/tree/main/Web)**
 {{< /callout >}}

+This is were most of us started, right?

 {{< details title="Wordpress Docker Compose for VPS 📌" closed="true" >}}

+Get such docker config, a server and https and you are ready to go:

 ```yml
 services: ##for ubuntu